 A vital question asked by just about any startupper is how long they should wait for the results of a soft launch before releasing the product globally.
 Well, as with many questions of this sort, there’s no definitive answer.
 You should collect enough data to analyze your app’s performance.
 Before the soft launch, determine the number of users you need to acquire to fully analyze your app’s performance and monetization strategy, find bugs, etc.

 Two to three months are believed by some developers to be the optimal length of a soft launch.
 But in reality, it can be both shorter or longer.
 All will depend on your niche, the location of your soft launch, and the performance of your app.

 Both the soft and hard launch models have their pros and cons.
 But today, more and more companies are soft-launching their new products, hinting that in most cases it’s the better strategy.
 With a soft launch, you can polish your app as close to perfection as possible before the hard launch and make sure you’ve got what it takes to achieve success with your target audience.

 A hard launch is for when everything is ready and you’re sure your investment in development and marketing will pay off.

-We hope we’ve answered your main questions about launch models.
+We hope we’ve answered your main questions about soft launch and hard launch models.
 If you have any more questions, hit us up.